Package Leaflet: Information for the User

 Dienogest and cancer

-In rare cases, women taking hormones have been reported to have benign liver tumors and, in exceptional cases, malignant liver tumors.
-Contact your doctor if you experience unusual stomach pain.
+In rare cases, in women taking hormones, benign liver tumorsand in even rarer cases, malignant liver tumorshave been reported.
+Contact your doctor if you experience unusually severe stomach pain.

 Dienogest and osteoporosis

-The use of dienogest may affect the bone strength of adolescents (12 to less than 18 years).
-If you are under 18 years old, your doctor will carefully weigh the benefits and risks of using dienogest for you as a patient, taking into account possible risk factors for bone loss (osteoporosis).
+The use of dienogest may affect bone strength in adolescents (12 to less than 18 years).
+If you are under 18 years old, your doctor will carefully weigh the benefits and risks of using dienogest for you as an individual patient, taking into account possible risk factors for bone loss (osteoporosis).

 If you use dienogest, it will be helpful for your bones to have an adequate intake of calcium and vitamin D, both through food and dietary supplements.

-If you have a higher risk of developing osteoporosis (bone weakening due to mineral loss), your doctor will carefully weigh the risks and benefits of your treatment with dienogest because dienogest causes a moderate suppression of estrogen production (another type of female hormone) by your body.
+If you are at higher risk of osteoporosis (weakening of bones due to loss of bone minerals), your doctor will carefully weigh the risks and benefits of your treatment with dienogest because dienogest causes moderate suppression of estrogen production by your body.

 Children and adolescents